SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/processing-rules/metrics-include-and-exclude-rules.md

 ---
 id: metrics-include-and-exclude-rules
-title: OpenTelemetry Remote Management Metrics Include and Exclude Rules
+title: OpenTelemetry Remote Management Include and Exclude Rules for Metrics
-sidebar_label: Metrics Include and Exclude Rules
+sidebar_label: Include and Exclude Rules - Metrics
 description: You can use metrics processing rules to specify what metrics are sent to Sumo Logic using OpenTelemetry remote management.
 ---